How judges rule .. ifloridadivorce.com LLC

-This article was written by retired attorney David Thomas
+The following article was written by my friend and colleague David Thomas (Ret)

 Parties involved in high conflict divorce/paternity matters quite often believe that if they could just talk to the judge privately, and explain how they feel, and how evil the other parent truly is, then the judge would give them what they want.

 Some misguided parties actually try calling the judge’s office, asking to speak with the judge about their case, and are surprised to find out that the judge’s assistant will not connect them because the judge does not communicate with parties except in a courtroom with both parties present.
 Other parties try bending the rules in their favor by sending the judge a letter, hoping to secretly voice their version of the case without the other parent knowing.
 The letter will be returned to the sender, unread, OR the judge will file it with the clerk of court (without reading it) and take note of the parent who attempted an improper ex parté communication.

 If a judge does communicate in writing with a party, (or both parties,) it is always with a court order.
 However, hypothetically, if a judge ever deemed to send a letter to the parties, WHICH WILL NEVER HAPPEN, it might read like this FICTIONAL letter.
 Take heed.

 I am the judge assigned to your divorce/paternity case.

 I hope to never meet you.
 I assure you I will never meet your